hajekmi/wireguard-add-routes/README.md

 This configuration is usable with Daktela WireGuard VPN.

 # Install
+- install packages (these packages need to be installed: https://www.wireguard.com/install/#installation ), this is only example
+  - `wireguard-dkms`
+  - `wireguard-tools`
 - copy /etc/wireguard/* to your system
 - edit /etc/wireguard/daktelawg.conf and fill
   - \__ADD_KEY__